vousmeevoyez/oy-client/README.md

 https://api-docs.oyindonesia.com/

 ### Prerequisites
-	These library only tested for python 3 > please create issue or contact me if you want to test it on python2
+	These library only tested for python 3.7 but it should be compatible to other python version please create issue or contact me if you want to test it on python2

 ### Installing